Unit rationale, description and aim

 Learning Outcomes LO2, LO4

-This assessment develops skills around evaluating the role of criminal justice institutions in ensuring justice and the rights of these vulnerable communities.
-Students require to provide recommendation and a practical plan to address the needs of migrants and refugees.
+This assessment develops skills around evaluating the role of the migration and criminal justice systems in ensuring justice and the protection of migrant and refugee rights.
+Students will critically examine the impact of law, policy, regulation and/or enforcement in experiences of justice and injustice.
+They will draw on the scholarly and grey literature to identify areas for reform to address the needs of migrants and refugees.

 Weighting